Popular for its outstanding nutrition package, but do chia seeds go bad? And how can you keep them properly for longer usage?

 If you store soaked chia seeds in the freezer, they will become chia pudding when you defrost them.
 This pudding is really tasty but you have to use it fast because the storage time for chia pudding is only just a few days.

 There are plenty of elements that can affect the storing process of chia seeds.
 Here are some TIPs for keeping these seeds

 Use Mason Jar

-Mason jars or glass jars are really suitable for storing chia seeds.
+You and I all know mason jars are often associated with desserts.
+But they are also suitable for storing chia seeds.
 I know that most chia seeds come with plastic packages and they are able to reseal.

 A glass jar provides a stable condition for your seeds and also prevents spoilage due to the airtight caps.
 Also, the glass materials provide a transparent visual, you can notice when the chia seeds are getting bad.

 Remember that if you let air or moisture access inside the containers, your seeds will be spoiled in just a few days.

 Also, you can prevent mold and insect invasion.
 Transfer your seeds into resealable bags or containers right after you open the package from the supermarket.

 Usually, you should pour the seeds into a bowl or cooking pot and use it.
 Avoid using a spoon to scoop the seeds.
 The spoon can carry dust or moisture and bring them to your seeds.